- The amount of honey that bees produce has much to do with their environment and care.

 Does It Matter Where Bees Live?

-While all genuine Manuka honey has its benefits, not all are created equal.
-The highest quality Manuka honey comes from a region in the New Zealand forest called “The Golden Triangle.”
+In fact, the highest quality Manuka honey comes from a region in the New Zealand forest called “The Golden Triangle.”

 This unique section of the forest offers an endless supply of nectar and pollen for our bees to work with.
 The purity of this region is one reason we can uphold the health of our bees and their hives without the intervention of antibiotics, sprays, or human-made industrial chemicals.